 Time is money

-Be mindful of time when hosting a webinar.
-When you’re passionate about a topic, it’s easy to lose track of time and extend your 20-minute presentation.
-Stay focused, and let attendees know you’ll answer their questions after the main presentation to ensure you finish on schedule.
+Be mindful of the time when hosting a webinar.
+When you’re passionate about your topic, it’s easy to lose track of time and exceed the scheduled duration.
+Stick to your allotted time—if you plan for a 20-minute presentation, make sure you finish on schedule.
+Inform your attendees that you will address questions after the main presentation, ensuring a timely conclusion and maintaining a professional pace throughout.

 Read more: How Will Online Business Meetings Save Your Budget